gregrickaby/gregrickaby/README.md

 ## About my homepage

-No libraries, frameworks, or builds.
+No libraries, frameworks, or builds on my homepage!

-Just plain 'ol HTML, CSS and JavaScript with some linting and an Easter egg! 😉

-Check out [my Blog](https://gregrickaby.blog) for a fancier Next.js-powered website.
+Check out [my Blog](https://gregrickaby.blog) for a fancier, Next.js-powered website.

 ---